chakra1/aws/README.md

 # Pre-requisites
 There are certain pre-requisites to make this project work from local or whatever deployment environment you are using.
 1. Need an AWS account
-2. Need to download and install AWS CLI MSI Installer for Windows from here.
+2. Need to download and install AWS CLI MSI Installer for Windows from [here][https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-windows.html#install-msi-on-windows].
 By default, the AWS CLI will be installed under C:\Program Files\Amazon\AWSCLI
 3. Need to have Python installed in the deployment environment (minimum version >= 2.7).
 In this example, Python 2.7.13 is used
 # Configuration / Set-up of AWS Services